MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-existing-power-platform-engagement-and-guides-deployment.md

 ms.custom: bap-template
 ---

-# Strategy for existing Power Platform engagement and Guides deployment
+# Existing Power Platform engagement and Guides deployment strategy

 Before initiating deployment of Guides, the recommendation is to investigate whether your organization already makes use of Power Platform.
 If Power Platform is well-established within your organization, you should consider whether you want to deploy Guides to new environments or let Guides co-exist in an already-existing environment with other business applications such as [Microsoft Dynamics 365 Field Service](https://dynamics.microsoft.com/field-service/overview/).